asib/CPJSONRPC/README.md

 // Get the JSON-RPC string using this method.
 - (NSString *)createJSONStringAndReturnError:(NSError *__autoreleasing *)err;

-// These class methods are used by CPJSONRPCHelper when parsing a message to
-// determine if the message is a response, and what type of response it is.
-// It returns a set of all the fields that should be present in a JSON-RPC
 // They return sets of all the fields that should be present in JSON-RPC
 // error/result responses, excluding the "jsonrpc" field, which is present in
 // all messages (CPJSONRPCHelper checks this field separately).

+// These class methods are used by CPJSONRPCHelper when parsing a message to
+// determine if the message is a response, and what type of response it is.
+// They return dictionaries of all the possible fields that could be present in
+// JSON-RPC error/result responses, excluding the "jsonrpc" field, which is
+// present in all messages (CPJSONRPCHelper checks this field separately).
+Each
+// field maps to a boolean value, which is YES if the field MUST exist, and NO
+// if the field MAY be omitted.
-+ (NSSet *)ValidAndExpectedResultKeys;
++ (NSDictionary *)ValidAndExpectedResultKeys;
-+ (NSSet *)ValidAndExpectedErrorKeys;
++ (NSDictionary *)ValidAndExpectedErrorKeys;

 @end
 ```